srini-555/coding-interview/docs/data-structure/Tree/Binary_Tree.md

 #### Depth-first search (DFS)
 - Pre-order
    - Order: Root, left, right.
+   - Features:
+      - This traverse can be used in top-down approach.
   ```
   void traversePreOrder(TreeNode node) {
       if (node == null) return;